AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

 As well as the Bayesian properties, there are optimisation properties that can be used to improve performance.

+* `http://ala.org.au/optimisation/1.0/load` Do not load values from source documents.
+  Instead, rely on derived information from the hierarchy.
 * `http://ala.org.au/optimisation/1.0/luceneNoSearch` Do not include this observable when searching a Lucene index.
   This can be used for observables that are naturally ranges; Lucene tends to make a